The conversations you’ve been dreading,

 You almost didn't come.
 You've been dreading this all week.
 Someone you vaguely recognize walks over and says:

 "Hey!
-I think we met at the last team offsite, right?
+I think we met at Sarah's thing last year, right?
 How've you been?"

 New Feature